-- (i) Weight and value of collateral to be calculated in accordance with the [Reserve Bank of India \(Commercial Banks - Credit Facilities\) Directions, 2025](#). - (ii) Unclaimed gold or silver collateral means as defined under the [Reserve Bank of India \(Commercial Banks - Credit Facilities\) Directions, 2025](#).
+- (i) Weight and value of collateral to be calculated in accordance with the [Reserve Bank of India \(Local Area Banks - Credit Facilities\) Directions, 2025](#) (as amended from time to time). - (ii) Unclaimed gold or silver collateral as defined under the [Reserve Bank of India \(Local Area Banks - Credit Facilities\) Directions, 2025](#) (as amended from time to time).